by Lawrence Wilson, MD

 Raw protein foods.
 Some people prefer all raw diets and I am aware of this.
 However, we have not found this a beneficial system for most people, especially those with low vitality.
 Read about the concept of Vitality on this website.
 Raw foods can contain parasites, bacteria, viruses fungi and other harmful microorganisms that are mainly killed by cooking.

-We don’t recommend overcooking meat, eggs (as in hard boiling or deep frying) because this ruins the protein structure and makes them much harder to digest.
+I don’t recommend overcooking meat, eggs (as in hard boiling or deep frying) because this ruins the protein structure and makes them much harder to digest.
 Read more about this subject in the article on this site entitled Raw Foods.

 Proteins must be broken down into their amino acids to be used in our bodies.
 If they are not properly broken down, they rot or putrefy.
 This is a very toxic process that literally poisons the body and causes foul-smelling bowel movements and gas.
 This is how you know some putrefaction is going on.